 For example, SEO is a good skill to know but the root of it is to simply understand how Google and other search engines work.
 Some tutorials may overwhelm you with things like “keyword research” and “keyword density” and other complicated terminology but it all boils down to understanding what your audience is looking for (sensing a recurrent theme here?).

 There are plenty of skilled people you can hire to do tasks that are beyond you.
 Logo designers are aplenty and so are article writers.
 If you’re considering hiring people for their skills, take it into consideration when you initially plan your budget.
 Also, most mailing lists charge you a monthly recurring fee that increases with the number of subscribers you have.

 This all seems hard!
 Why should I bother?

-No one said it was going to be simple and easy.
-Those articles you read online are all true.
-People DO make money with their online stores, some of them even make enough to live off of it.
-But it doesn’t mean that it happened overnight!
+No one said it was going to be simple and easy, but those articles you read online are true.
+People DO make money with their online stores, some of them even make enough to live off of it, but it doesn’t mean that it happened overnight!

 With time, these things will start to become so instinctive that you’ll reminisce on those days you couldn’t figure out what an H1 tag means.
 You will pick up those skills as you go, just don’t give up easily on it.

-It may seem scary and overwhelming at first with the amount of things you may need to learn and things to think of but it IS feasible.
-If you’re looking to get away from the 9 to 5 or find a way to make additional income, this is one of the best ways to do so on the long term.
+It may seem scary and overwhelming at first with the number of things you may need to learn and things to think of but it is feasible.
+If you’re looking to get away from the 9 to 5 or find a way to make additional income, this is one of the best ways to do so in the long term.

 With every business comes risk, so take the chance!
 Be that next person they write a viral article about and lead the life other people only dream of.